[background image] image of a bike workshop (for a bicycle shop)

 1. React Native had many pros and cons and was significantly more optimized for iOS than android at the time.

-3. Storing map data outside of a small cache was a technical nightmare that caused tons of issues for users.
+3. Storing map data outside of a small cache was a technical nightmare that caused tons of issues.
+React Native had limitations that would not let us store data on the device with standard tools.